babel/website/docs/v8-migration.md

 If you are using this plugin to polyfill `Object.assign`, please use [`babel-plugin-polyfill-corejs3`](https://github.com/babel/babel-polyfills/tree/main/packages/babel-plugin-polyfill-corejs3#usage) instead.

+### `@babel/plugin-transform-object-set-prototype-of-to-assign` {#babel-plugin-transform-object-set-prototype-of-to-assign}

+This plugin is not maintained anymore.
+If you are using this plugin to polyfill `Object.setPrototypeOf`, please use [`babel-plugin-polyfill-corejs3`](https://github.com/babel/babel-polyfills/tree/main/packages/babel-plugin-polyfill-corejs3#usage) instead.

 ### `@babel/plugin-transform-react-compat` {#babel-plugin-transform-react-compat}

 This is for React v0.x, which has been long deprecated and is no longer maintained.